 Elements also supports so-called project references.
 Rather than pointing to a pre-compiled library somewhere on disk, project references point to a second project (that needs to be open as part of the same Solution).

-The compiler will automatically resolve project references, build the connected projects in the right order, and make sure the output of the referenced projects will be used when compiling the referencing project.
+The build tool chain will automatically resolve project references, compile the connected projects in the right order, and make sure the output of the referenced projects will be used when compiling the referencing project.
 This process also takes into account the current iOS Simulator on Cocoa).and device type (e.g. iOS Device vs.

-You can add project references via the Add Reference dialog described above (Fire and Visual Studio) or simply by dragging a library project node onto the "References" node of a different project (Fire).
+You can add project references via the Add Reference dialog described above (Visual Studio) or simply by dragging a library project node onto the "References" node of a different project (Fire and Water).

 References vs. Namespaces

 It is important to not confuse references with Namespaces.
 While there is often a one-to-one mapping to which libraries contain which namespace, that overlap is arbitrary.
 A single referenced library can contain types in multiple namespaces (which may or may not be named the same as the library itself), and multiple libraries can contribute to the same namespace.

 When using first or third party frameworks and libraries, it is important to know both what namespaces the types you want to use are in, but also which libraries need to be referenced in order to make the types available, as well.
 For example, all standard Cocoa SDK libraries ship with Elements in library files that match their namespace –

 Foundation.fx contains the

 UIKit namespace, and so on.
 On the other hand, on .NET many core namespaces are located in